hzeller/upnp-display/README.md

 edge of the board.
 Often marked with a '1' or a dot.

-We want to connect them to the outer row of the GPIO connector, which are 13 pins.
+We want to connect them to the outer row of the GPIO connector, which are 13 pins (This sentence refers to the early Raspberry Pis that only had 26 pins;
+newer Pis have more, but the first pins are the same).
 The GPIO connector _P1_ has two rows, the pins are counted in zig-zag, so this means that we're connecting to the _even_ pins (P1-02 ..
 P1-26, see http://elinux.org/RPi_Low-level_peripherals for reference).